tlovett1/custom-contact-forms/README.md

 * `Checkboxes` - A list of checkable choices.
 * `Radio Buttons` - A list of choices where only one can be chosen.
 * `Hidden` - A hidden field.
+* `File Upload` - Allow users to upload a file.

+  * __Allowed Files Types__ - Restrict the file extensions that can be uploaded.
+If left blank, this will default to whatever is allowed by WordPress.
+  * __Max File Size__ - Restrict the max file size allowed to be uploaded.
+If left blank, will default to whatever is allowed by WordPress and your server.

 __Note__: Choiceable fields all handle choices the same way.
 Choices can be set with a `value` and a `label`.
 Values are internal, and labels are visible to the end form user.
 If a choice does not have a `value`, the choice will not